shuciran/shuciran.github.io/_posts/18 Wireless/04 Wireless Attacks/2023-09-28-Attacking-WPA-Enterprise.md

 - It is common to use a username and password to authenticate, which could be tied to domain credentials.

 ### WPA enterprise
 Each user uses his own user and password (if client certificates are not used).
 Each user's traffic is encrypted with a different key.
 Connection in windows:
 ![WPA-Enterprise-Windows](/assets/img/Pasted image 20230928223432.png)

-and in mac
+And in mac:
 ![WPA-Enterprise-Mac](/assets/img/Pasted image 20230928223504.png)

 Looks like a captive portal but it's safer.
 In WPA enterprise we attack the clients, not the AP nor the RADIUS